karmaniverous/aws-api-template/README.md

 Copy each of these files and remove the `template` extension from the copy.

 **Do not simply rename these files!** Anybody who pulls your repo will need these templates to create the same files in his own local environment.

+## Connect to GitHub

+This template supports automated release management with [`release-it`](https://github.com/release-it/release-it).

+If you use GitHub, create a [Personal Access Token](https://github.com/settings/tokens/new?scopes=repo&description=release-it) and add it as the value of `GITHUB_TOKEN` in `.env.local`.

+If you use GitLab, follow [these instructions](https://github.com/release-it/release-it#gitlab-releases) and place your token in the same file.

+For other release control systems, consult the [`release-it` README](https://github.com/release-it/release-it#readme).

 ## Connect to AWS